lichaozhy/tjucs-airank-2025/document/blog/article/0ef3cad5-949a-4dee-87a0-a3f4f2d090ac/README.md

 | 🟢 **Relatively Easy**| **Existence**| 57.7%   |

 **Conclusion**: The main challenges are concentrated in **Object Classification**.
-Due to the prevalent occlusion and unconventional viewpoints in 3D scenes, the model struggles to accurately define object categories; **Appearance**...
-The second challenge is fine-grained texture recognition, which still presents a certain hurdle; **Existence detection** is a fundamental capability that current models have mastered relatively well.
+Due to the prevalent occlusion and unconventional viewpoints in 3D scenes, the model struggles to accurately define object categories; **Appearance** is the second most challenging aspect, and fine-grained texture recognition still presents a significant hurdle; **Existence detection** is a fundamental capability that current models have mastered relatively well.

 Best Models for Each Category

 | **Category** | **Best Model** | **Score** |
 |--------------|----------------|-----------|